 Six months ago I was curled up on a stranger’s couch in Bristol, England browsing through available house sits on Trusted Housesitters website.
 I spent a few weeks in Bristol, dog sitting a bouncy pooch named Ben while dreaming of future house sit possibilities when I ran across Antigua, Guatemala.
 Since I was considering moving to Central America, Antigua looked intriguing so I contacted the owner.
-I also started researching things to do in Antigua, and I found a lot!
+I also started researching things to do in Antigua Guatemala, and I found a lot!
 Antigua is often considered the heart of Guatemala and I thought it might steal my heart too!

 Well, in six months life tends to throw a few curve balls.
 Plans change and dreams evolve.
 Nice stole my heart so my dream of relocating to Guatemala faded.
 But spending a month in a beautiful house overlooking volcanos sounds pretty good to me so I’m embracing the adventure!

-After tons of research, I’ve found 13 pretty cool things to do in Antigua!
+After tons of research, I’ve found 13 pretty cool things to do in Antigua Guatemala!

 People and culture…

 1.)
 Parque Central

 Surrounded by beautiful colonial buildings, the beautiful plaza known as Parque Central is first on my “to do” list.
 I plan to spend lots of time hanging out on a park bench, drinking coffee, and watching real life passing me by.
 Across the street from the park is one of the most popular cafes in the city, Cafe Barista, which may become my unofficial “office” during my month-long stay.

 (People-watching, strong coffee with a view – a few of my favorite things!)

 2.)
 Antigua Mercado

 This authentic Guatemalan market offers more great people-watching while shopping for a little bit of everything.
 There are local artisans selling crafts, meat and produce stalls, and second-hand clothing vendors among millions of other things.
 I’ll need to brush up on my Spanish (or actually learn a little?) so I can bargain more effectively with the sellers.

 Open daily but “official” market days (when it’s more crowded) are Monday, Thursday, and Saturday.